bosth/plpygis/doc/source/subclasses.rst

     >>> mp[0].geojson
     {'type': 'Point', 'coordinates': [0, 0]}

-:meth:`type <plpygis.geometry._MultiGeometry.geometries>` returns an immutable tuple of the geometries in the multigeometry.
-The individual geometries may be modified, but none of the individual geometries may be replaced or remobed from the multigeomery, not can new geometries be added.
-The correct way to modify the geometries is using ``[]`` or ``+=``.
-There is strict checking of geometry types when added to a multigeometry.
+:meth:`geometries <plpygis.geometry._MultiGeometry.geometries>` returns an immutable tuple of the geometries in the multigeometry.
+The individual geometries may be modified, but none of the individual geometries may be replaced or remobed from the multigeomery, nor can new geometries be added.
+The correct way to add a new geometry or replace an existing geometry is by using ``+=`` or ``[]`` respectively.
+There is strict checking of types in both cases.
+An element may be removed using :meth:`pop <plpygis.geometry._MultiGeometry.pop>`.

     >>> p0 = Point((0, 0))
     >>> p1 = Point((1, 1))